Grace Adams East

 Grace Helen Adams East (February 12, 1900 – 1968) was an American trumpeter and performer.
 During a forty year career that peaked in the 1930s, she performed live shows in local, national and international venues in the United States, Australia, New Zealand, Ceylon, India, England, France and Belgium, and also performed on radio programs in the United States, Australia, and New Zealand.
 In promotional material and newspaper articles she was described as "America's foremost woman trumpeter".
 She was also known for promoting the trumpet as a concert and classical instrument.
 Her repertoire usually included classical music but she often ended her performances with a special trumpet arrangement of George Gershwin's Rhapsody in Blue.

 Early years

-Born in Los Angeles, California, on February 12, 1900, to Charles Milton and Harriet H. Adams, Grace Helen showed an early aptitude for music.
+Born Grace Helen Adams in Los Angeles, California, on February 12, 1900, to Charles Milton and Harriet H. Adams, Grace showed an early aptitude for music.
 Enrolled in various music programs, she first started performing in music school recitals and school programs playing the piano and singing.
 One of her first recitals took place in 1909 when she was nine at the Los Angeles Temple auditorium.
 She took up the trumpet at 11, in part, it was said, to improve her weak lungs.